 Sitting the assessment remotely rather than in a test centre

-Candidates sitting the July assessment sitting will be sitting in test centre where possible.
+Candidates sitting the November assessment will be sitting in a test centre, where possible.
 However, if you have applied for, and are granted an adjustment to sit remotely via the adjustment panel, or if you are currently living in a county with a time difference of two hours or more from the UK, you will have the option to request to sit the assessment remotely.

 However, we cannot guarantee that we will be able to book a place for every candidate to sit the assessment remotely.
 There are a limited number of slots for remote sittings available on Pearson VUE, which are also used by Pearson’s many other clients.

 It’s also important to stress the potential challenges you may face if you sit remotely.
 A significant number of remote sitters encounter problems with maintaining suitable testing conditions which are quiet and without interruptions, the reliability of technology and internet connections, and sitting during unsociable hours.

 These issues are all outside the control of either Pearson VUE or the GPhC, and may mean that you cannot start or complete the assessment.
 There is very limited scope to rearrange another time slot for you to sit if you experience issues, due to the requirement for you to sit at the same time as other candidates.